AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 ![The Edit measurement report dialog highlighting the Report date range calendar open.](/help/assets/collaborate/measure/edit-report-date-range.png)

-Enter an updated friendly report name to capture your recent updates as needed.
+Enter an updated friendly report name to capture your recent changes.
 This helps you recognize and find this report in the future.

 ![The Edit measurement report dialog highlighting the updated friendly report name.](/help/assets/collaborate/measure/edit-friendly-report-name.png)